 Exit from addiction - where to draw a line?

-Now is the time to reflect on how to make ourrelationships with friends are safer to avoid constant frustration.
-To find satisfaction and peace in our relations with other people is a priority task; but how do we change the old patterns, how to get rid of emotional dependence?
-If you or your girlfriend needed each other for a significant period of time, it will not be easy to change the nature of your friendship.
-It is especially difficult to relieve the relationship from dependence, if you are not dependent, and your girlfriend, and at the same time only you understand the need for some changes.
-Perhaps your girlfriend has already scared off her addiction to all her former friends, and perhaps you are the only person who agrees to tolerate her.
-But this should not be your problem, and it is necessary for her to learn to stand on her own feet, not hoping for constant support from the outside.
+Now is the time to think about how to make oursrelationships with friends more secure, to avoid constant disappointments.
+Finding satisfaction and peace in our relationships with other people is a priority; but how do we change old patterns, how do we get rid of emotional dependency?
+If you or your friend have needed each other for a significant period of time, changing the nature of your friendship will not be easy.
+It is especially difficult to rid a relationship of dependency if it is not you who is dependent, but your friend, and at the same time you are the only one who understands the need for some changes.
+Perhaps your friend has already scared off all her previous friends with her tendency to dependency, and perhaps you are the only person who agrees to tolerate her.
+But this should not be your problem, and she needs to learn to stand on her own feet, without relying on constant support from others.
 You should not do for someone what they are able to do for themselves.
-We must help our friends to become stronger and more self-sufficient, and not encourage their weakness and dependence.
-True love for a friend can sometimes be pretty tough, because it's not for nothing that they say that good should be with your fists!
+We should help our friends to become stronger and more self-sufficient, and not further encourage their weakness and dependency.
+True love for a friend can sometimes be quite tough, because it is not for nothing that they say that kindness must have fists!
 There are various ways to cope with dependent people.
 Here are some of them:

 • Be honest.
 Tell your girlfriend what bothers you and how her behavior affects you.
 Explain that you simply can not play this role any further.